 When should you cut off your children?

-With rising gas prices and unemployment at an all time high, many parents are making the decision to financially “cut off” their children.
+With high cost of living and unemployment rates, many parents are making the decision to financially “cut off” their children.

 1) Baby Boomers (1946-1964) Ages 48-66